 4. Add the schema markup to your website

 Once you’ve got your schema code, it’s time to add it to the relevant page(s) on your website.

-The method for doing so will vary according to the website building platform or CMS you’re using, but generally speaking the process involves adding an HTML or code block to a page, and pasting it in that.
+The method for doing so will vary according to the website building platform or CMS you’re using, but generally speaking, the process involves adding an HTML or code block to a page, and pasting it into that.